 More accurately, it’s the lack of access, acceptance, and understanding of gender diversity that contributes to the mental health issues many transgender people face.

-Gender dysphoria is the current diagnosis used to describe the distress an individual may experience as a result of having a gender that’s different from the sex assigned at birth.
+Gender dysphoria is the current diagnosis used to describe the distress an individual may experience as a result of having a gender that’s different from what was assigned at birth.

-Despite this history, some in Western countries and other cultures across the globe continue to use the word transsexual to refer to themselves and the experience of having a gender that’s different from the sex assigned at birth.
+Despite this history, some in Western countries and other cultures across the globe continue to use the word transsexual to refer to themselves and the experience of having a gender that’s different from what was assigned at birth.

 Many who use the word transsexual to describe their gender see a medical diagnosis, medical transition using hormones, and gender confirmation surgery as important parts of their experience.
 They use the term to help communicate that viewpoint.